Kamal Ahmad

-Kamal Ahmad (born March 28, 1965) is a Bangladesh-born, now US national, educator and social entrepreneur.
+Kamal Ahmad (born 1965) is a Bangladesh-born, now U.S. national, educator and social entrepreneur.
 He led the creation of the Asian University for Women located in Chittagong, Bangladesh in 2006.

 Early life

 Ahmad was born in Dhaka, East Pakistan (now Bangladesh) to a family of educators.

 At age 14, Ahmad established a series of internationally funded afternoon schools for adolescents who served as domestic workers in Dhaka.
-The first of his schools was set up on the side of an abandoned public road near the campus of the University of Dhaka.
-The Juvenile Literacy Programme that he started with international funding was possibly the first non-governmental initiative in the area of informal education for children in Bangladesh.

-In 1977, as a student of Class Seven at Dhaka's St. Joseph School, Kamal wrote to the Australian High Commissioner protesting the treatment of Australian aborigines, citing in particular the case of the distinguished Aboriginal painter Albert Namatjira.
-Kamal's protest letter triggered the Australian High Commission to issue an eight-page rebuttal on the matter and he was invited to the Australian High Commission for a meeting to discuss the issues further.
-No change in Australian policy with respect to its treatment of aborigines was reported.

 Ahmad moved to the U.S. in 1980 to attend Phillips Exeter Academy.
 At Exeter, he led the Third World Society and the Student-Faculty Committee on Corporate Responsibility which focused on the question of corporate divestment from apartheid-era South Africa.
 Ahmad entered Harvard College in 1983.
 As a freshman, Ahmad founded and managed the Overseas Development Network, a consortium of 70 university student groups across the United States dedicated to the promotion of international development projects.
 In 1987, Ahmad won Time magazine's second annual College Achievement Award for "20 of the most outstanding juniors in America."

 Family

 Ahmad's father was Professor Kamaluddin Ahmad, a famed biochemist who pioneered the study of biochemistry and nutritional sciences in the Indian subcontinent.
-Professor Ahmad established one of the region's first biochemistry departments at the University of Dhaka in 1957.

 Ahmad's grandfather, M.O.
 Ghani was one of the first Bengali-Indian Muslims to receive a Ph.D. in chemistry from the United Kingdom.
 He went on to become founder-vice chancellor of Bangladesh Agricultural University in Mymensingh, vice chancellor of the University of Dhaka, Pakistan's Ambassador to Tanzania and other East African countries, and an independent Member of Parliament in Bangladesh.